Access to Exercise Opportunities

-Counties are assigned a missing value when no locations for access to exercise have been identified in either the Business Analyst or ESRI parks datasets.
+Counties are assigned a missing value when no locations for access to exercise have been identified in either the Business Analyst, USA Parks, or YMCA datasets.
 In contrast, counties are assigned a 0% when they have a location for access to exercise but the county population does not live within the defined buffers of that location.

 The measure of Access to Exercise Opportunities is not inclusive of all exercise opportunities within a community.
 For instance, sidewalks, which serve as locations for running or walking; malls, which may have walking clubs; and schools, which may have gyms open to community members, are not able to be captured in the measure.